If you frequently travel or send money abroad, find out how to get the best rate on currency exchange so you can get more for your money.

 6. Use credit cards with no foreign transaction fees

-If you go this route, you’ll want to use a credit card that doesn’t charge foreign transaction fees.
-Before traveling or making foreign purchases, check with your credit card issuer about its foreign transaction fee policies.
-And be sure to research any other charges that might apply when using the card abroad, such as cash advance fees.
+Check with your credit card issuer about its foreign transaction fee policies before traveling or making foreign purchases.
+Also research any other charges that might apply when using the card abroad, such as cash advance fees.

 7. Withdraw local currency from ATMs